Evernote/evernote-cloud-sdk-ios/README.md

 ### What else is in here?

 The high level functions include those on `ENSession`, and you can look at `ENNote`, `ENResource`, `ENNotebook` for simple models of these objects as well.
-Other things ENSession can do for you is enumerate all notebooks a user has access to
+Other things ENSession can do for you is enumerate all notebooks a user has access to, replace/update existing notes, search and download notes, and fetch thumbnails.
+Documentation/guides for these functions is still in the works, but you should be able to get started with what's in the headers, starting with `ENSession.h`.

-See below for some initial notes on supporting more advanced functionality via including the "Advanced" header and using the full EDAM layer.
+See below for some initial notes on supporting even more advanced functionality via including the "Advanced" header and using the full EDAM layer.

 FAQ
 ---